dserino/tradeStratsAndStats/README.md

 Primary goals include (TODO)
 1) Build historical database -- Working --
-2) Develop tools to test trading strategies on historical data
+2) Develop tools to test trading strategies on historical data -- Working --
-3) Research and Test trading strategies and collect data
+3) Research and Test trading strategies and collect data -- Researching --
 4) Perform data analysis to model optimal trading strategies for stocks
 5) Recconect pystock to Yahoo API
-6)

 ## Detailed Status

-*Build Historical Database*
+**Build Historical Database**

-Eddie: I got this working now.
+*Eddie*: I got this working now.
 There are a few "levels" of tables.

 (1) At the first level, we have 500 Stock Price tables.
 Each of these tables represents a date and are named like SP20150323.
 Here's an example of what they look like: